-This 3D globe contains hundreds more cities than the first globe that you examined.
-Another purpose for comparing the two globes in this component was to bring up key points when you are using Spatial Technology: (1) Deciding how much data to examine is important.
+This 3D globe contains hundreds more cities than the first globe that you examined above.
+One purpose for comparing the two globes in this activity was to bring up key points when you are teaching with GIS: (1) Deciding how much data to examine is important.
 More data is not always better.
-In our increasingly information saturated “big data” world, one of your goals in using Spatial Technology is helping students understand how dependent their analysis is on the amount of and the quality of data.
+In our increasingly information saturated “big data” world, one of your goals in using GIS is helping students understand how dependent their analysis is on the amount of and the quality of data.
 Sometimes, too much data is confusing and causes essential points to be overlooked.
 (2) You can customize how much data you will use in your maps and globes, such as through filtering and symbology, as you have already begun doing.
 You can also customize most everything about these digital maps and globes: For example, the presence or absence of the popups and the information displayed in each popup is just one of the dozens of things that can be changed.

 Investigating global population using a 3D globe.
 Not all cities are created equal, or course, in size, area, land use, commerce, economics, or a variety of other attributes.
 Furthermore, the above 3D globe of the “top almost makes it seem that there are no cities in Australia (or New Zealand, for that matter).
 Another way of representing data is not by points but by a mesh, or grid.
 Elevation, slope, temperature, and other continuously changing variables are often represented this way.
-In Spatial Technology, points, lines, and polygons are referred to as vector data, while grids are referred to as raster data.
+In a GIS, points, lines, and polygons are referred to as vector data, while grids are referred to as raster data.
 Here, let’s represent population through gridded data, but project the grids into “cylinders” that extrude above the surface of the Earth.
-Examine the following globe: https://ralucanicola.github.io/JSAPI_demos/world-population/
+Examine the following globe, again from Raluca Nicola: https://ralucanicola.github.io/JSAPI_demos/world-population/

 How does this change your perception of world population?
 This globe uses data from the NASA Socioeconomic Data and Applications Center (SEDAC) hosted by Columbia University, from 2000 to 2020.
 Change the years on the globe and discuss three changes you observe about Australia and southeast Asia, and compare it to another region of the world.
 Which regions are experiencing the most rapid population increase?
 Why?